2 year term deposits

 What is a 2 year term deposit?

-A 2 year term deposit is a long term deposit and an ideal way to stash your funds.
-It’s a good option for people looking to lock their money away and watch their balance grow while they save for something big like a home deposit or renovation.
+A 2 year term deposit is a type of long term deposit that offers a great way to stash your funds and watch them grow.
+It's an ideal option if you're saving for something big, like a home deposit or a renovation project.

 When will I receive my interest payment?